Bekalah/CIRCUITUM99/TASKS.md

 Summary of current state and next steps for linking repos, games, and world-building tools.

-## Completed
+## Working
 - **Cosmic Helix Renderer** (`index.html`, `js/helix-renderer.mjs`)
-  - Offline, ND-safe canvas with Vesica, Tree, Fibonacci, and static helix layers.
+  - Replaced the broken helix script with a modern offline canvas.
-  - Loads palette and crystal data from `data/` with graceful fallbacks.
+  - Renders Vesica, Tree, Fibonacci, and a static double helix using a palette from `data/` with graceful fallback.
 - **LuxCrux V Engine** (`games/luxcrux_v/engine.py`)
   - CLI adventure runner with hooks for dynamic art and music.
 - **Registry scaffolding** (`registry/`)